abpframework/abp/docs/en/UI/Angular/Confirmation-Service.md

 this.confirmation
   .warn('::WillBeDeleted', { key: '::AreYouSure', defaultValue: 'Are you sure?' })
   .subscribe((status: Confirmation.Status) => {
-    switch (status) {
-      case Confirmation.Status.confirm:
-        // confirmed, the popup was closed by clicking the confirm button break;
-      case Confirmation.Status.reject:
-        // rejected, the popup was closed by clicking the cancel button break;
-      case Confirmation.Status.dismiss:
-        // dismissed, the popup was closed by pressing the escape break;
-    }
+    // your code here
   });
 ```

 - The `message` and `title` parameters accept a string, localization key or localization object.
 See the [localization document](./Localization.md)
+- `Confirmation.Status` is an enum and has three properties;
+    - `Confirmation.Status.confirm` is a closing event value that will be emitted when the popup is closed by the confirm button.
+    - `Confirmation.Status.reject` is a closing event value that will be emitted when the popup is closed by the cancel button.
+    - `Confirmation.Status.dismiss` is a closing event value that will be emitted when the popup is closed by pressing the escape.

 If the status is not important for you, you may not listen the closing event: